mbarkhau/sbk/READMEv2.md

 ### SLIP0039

-Notwithstanding the reasons for custom implementation choices for SSS, it is worth following parts of SLIP0039.
-Particularly from the perspective of code review, an implementation that is not bespoke to SBK will probably receive more review and may have a better chance of being correct.
-Contributions are most welcome (and given the existing work done in the context SLIP0039 such contributions should be relatively simple).

-I consider some aspects of SLIP0039 to be overly complicated for the purposes of SBK, these include:
+SLIP0039 does not cover some of my design goals for SBK and covers others that I do not consider to be important.
+This notwithstanding, it is worth following parts of SLIP0039, in particular so that it is easier to validate different but comparable implementations.
+The less that is bespoke about SBK, the higher the probability that issues are found and that it is safe to use.
+Contributions are most welcome (and given the existing reference implementation for SLIP0039, such contributions may be straightforward).

+Some aspects of SLIP0039 are out of scope of SBK:

+ - Checksums: Shares can be quite tedious to copy and enter.
+Given that humans are prone to error when performing the tedious task of writing, reading and entering random data, SBK uses extra data for Forward Error Correction.
+In other words, rather than dedicate data to a checksum which can only tell when something is wrong, it dedicates data to an FEC code which can correct invalid inputs.
  - Groups: Groups can be used to generate shares with different levels of trust.
 More shares would be required for groups that are trusted less.
 For the sake of simplicity, this feature is not implemented with SBK.
-To the extent that SLIP0039 is followed, the group parameters are chosen to correspond to single group splitting at the second level, i.e. GT = 1, G = 1, T₁ = T and N₁ = N.
+To the extent that SLIP0039 is followed, the group parameters are chosen to correspond to single group splitting at the second level, i.e. GT = 1, G = 1, T₁ = T and N₁ = N. If you trust some people more than others, you can choose a higher threshold, generate more shares and give multiple shares to those you trust more.
  - Master Secret Encryption: SBK does not support migrating BIP-32 wallets so there is no need to implement a mechannism to split a user chosen master secret.
- - Encoding: Since SLIP0039 does not use a `salt+brainkey` but rather it splits a master secret, it encodes parameters as part of each share.
+ - Encoding: Since SLIP0039 does not use a `salt+brainkey` but rather it splits a master_secret, it encodes parameters as part of each share.
+SBK
- - Checksums: Shares are tedious enough to copy and enter as it is, so if a user is going to copy redundent data, it is preferable that this data be used for forward error correction rather than mere error detection.

 [href_pointsoftware_ssssbs]: http://www.pointsoftware.ch/en/secret-sharing-step-by-step/